allegro/bigflow/docs/configuration.md

 To define a secret for your BigFlow workflow, you need to use [Kubernetes Secrets](https://cloud.google.com/composer/docs/how-to/using/using-kubernetes-pod-operator#secret-config) mechanism (Cloud Composer is a GKE cluster under the hood).

 **Secrets management based on Kubernetes Secrets works only if a job is scheduled in Composer.
-When you want to run the job from a local machine secrets should be provided as environment variables.**
+When you want to run the job from a local machine secrets should be provided as environment variables on your computer.**

 ### Public cluster
 Run the following commands in the [Cloud Shell](https://cloud.google.com/shell/docs/launching-cloud-shell#launching_from_the_console)